Your todo list:

-Loose Rock goes straight up the face, approximately ten feet to the right of Hammer.
-Mantle your way up onto the good ledge about ten feet off the ground and cruise the rest of the way to the top on consistent 5.8 climbing.
-Balancy moves with mediocre holds comprise most of the climbing, which make it interesting and thoughtful.
+Loose Rock goes up the face approximately ten feet to the climber's right of Hammer.
+Mantle your way up onto the good ledge about ten feet off the ground and climb the rest of the way on consistent and interesting 5.8 climbing.

-The chunks of loose rock the name refers to are near the top, but they didn't come off for me and are probably avoidable.
-Be careful of what you're cranking on as you get near the top though.
+A bit of loose stuff the name refers to is near the top, but it didn't come off for me and is probably avoidable.
+Be careful of what you're cranking on as you get higher, but this route is still worth doing.

-Ten feet right of Hammer, Loose Rock goes straight up the face.
+Ten feet right of Hammer, straight up the face.

-Standard TR set up - small/medium nuts and cams will do the job.
+Standard TR set up - small/medium nuts and cams.
 Long slings are helpful.

 Jul 3, 2012